candlerb/htcondor_dag.py/README.md

     print_sum.queue(i, 5)
 ~~~

-(TODO: implement splicing of subDAGs)

 TODO
 ====

-* Ability to append to job_files
-* Support adding non-python job instances to the DAG
+* Try to show the DAG node name or the function name instead of the script
-* Make DAG remember its own filename/filehandle, for easier setting of
-  DAG-level options like MAXJOBS
-* Write jobs at end instead of as we go (to make it easier to override
-  options like input/output)
-* Write DAG to a file instead of stdout by default; output instructions
-  on how to run it on sys.stderr
+  name in condor_q output
 * ?
 Collect all job arguments into a single file, to minimise the number
   of .in files we generate (then we have to select the job name at
-  runtime, e.g. as a classAd attr or in arguments)
+  runtime, e.g. as a classAd attr or in arguments).
+But we will still end
-* Splicing sub-DAGs
+  up with separate .err files per job
 * Pre and Post scripts
 * Test suite